 The Freight Rail Assistance Program is a grant program open to applicants in both the public and private sector.
 This program is directed toward larger projects where it is difficult to gain a contribution and where the rail location or the project is of strategic importance to the local community and the state.

 - The legislature determines how those funds will be spent based upon the applications submitted through WSDOT.
-The legislature may choose to increase or decrease the actual funding made available for the 2013-2015 biennium.
+The legislature may choose to increase or decrease the actual funding made available.

 - This is a grant program and is open to cities, county rail districts, counties, economic development councils, port districts, and privately or publicly owned railroads.